i-dream-of-ai/next-stripe-helper/README.md

 Change a users existing subscription using its Stripe ID:

+Deletes the old one plan and adds the new one to the subscription.
 This will use the current payment method by default.
 Customer must have an existing subscription.